samingbar/temporal_training/src/workflows/train_tune/bert_sweeps/README.md

 - **`starter.py`** is a tiny CLI entrypoint that kicks off a ladder-style sweep and prints a concise summary of results.

+## Features
+This workflow highlights temporal capabilities, including:
+- **Resource Isolation**: isolating code for infra and science teams into dedicated activity classes, separate from orchestration workflows or worker code.
+- **Debug & Continue**: Debug crashes, bring down your workers, delpoy a new version, and continue right where your sweep left off without missing a beat
+- **Dataset Checkpointing**: Datasets are persisted before training, allowing you to reproduce a past run exactly using only the information captured by temporal and the snapshotted dataset.
+This also ensures reproducibility is not lost if the dataset is later updated.
+- **Flexible Sweeping System**: This system works arcross multiple models and datasets.
+Take a look at the sample configs in starter.py to see the different SLMs used during testing.

+- **Live Updates**: Use signals to asynchronously update references to the latest checkpoints, dataset snapshots, etc during training.
+Here, we demonstrate how to do this by passing a ref to each new checkpoint to the Workflow, from the training activity.
+You can query this live or after workflow completion to locate the most up-to-date checkpoint.

+- **TPE Based Scaling Ladders**: See how Temporal takes the stress away during large experimentation runs as a context manager, ensuring large and complicated orchestration happens reliably and consistently.
+Temporal is not limited to acyclic workflows like DAGs, and can be used to code looping behaviors, including loops with human in the loop steps, with ease.

+This demo is just a starting point.
+Take a look and don't hesitate to ask questions!!

 ## Prerequisites

 - A running Temporal server (for local development, `temporal server start-dev`)